Corporate partnerships driving high-level collaboration at ASU

 As the global marketplace continues to transform rapidly, companies are faced with ever-growing demands to remain competitive.
 A prepared workforce, increased visibility, agile and creative problem-solving skills, opportunities to convene thought leaders and decision-makers, access to cutting-edge research and infrastructure is critical to discover real-world solutions to address industry needs.
 To meet these requirements, Arizona State University continues to expand its corporate engagement and strategic partnerships in innovative ways.

 The Starbucks College Achievement Plan is one such partnership that offers a new model for education access.
-More than 12,000 Starbucks partners (employees) are currently pursuing their degrees through the plan, and nearly 3,000 have earned ASU degrees, with the goal to graduate 25,000 partners by 2025.
+More than 13,000 Starbucks partners (employees) are currently pursuing their degrees through the plan, and more than 3,000 have earned ASU degrees, with the goal to graduate 25,000 partners by 2025.
 Starbucks also launched Starbucks Global Academy in 2017 as a platform to scale additional learning resources to partners and customers on a global scale.

 “By aligning with an organization like ASU, with shared mission and values, our only limits are those we put upon ourselves,” said Mary Dixon, director of the Starbucks College Achievement Plan.
 “Continually stretching and finding new ways to collaborate pushes the boundaries of what is possible to meet our shared vision.”